Paper and Piles: Oh My! How to Declutter Paper

 Sort the Paper into Three Piles

-According to the KonMari Method®, paper needs to be placed in three piles:
+According to the KonMari Method®, paper needs to be placed into three piles:

 Frequently Accessed Papers that have a due date, such as a project or homeowner issues.
 Sort frequently accessed papers by category.
-File them in manila folders with tabs and place them in a file box such as this.
+File them in manila folders with tabs and place them in a hanging file box.

-Infrequently Accessed Papers including Medical EOBS, Transcripts, and Reference Materials.
+Infrequently Accessed Papers including medical EOBS, transcripts, and reference materials.
 Place these in a file cabinet.
 Sort infrequently accessed papers by category.
 File in manila folders with tabs.
+You will not access these papers often.

 Make A Pending Box